 The terms Inversion of Control (IoC), Dependency Inversion Principle (DIP), Dependency Injection (DI), and IoC containers may be familiar.
 But are you clear about what each term means?

-Here, you are going to learn about each term, with simple and real-world examples to clear your confusion.
+Here, you are going to learn about each term, using simple and real-world examples to clear your confusion.
 Before you go further, it is important to understand the difference between principle and pattern.

 Now, let's understand the above buzz words.
 The following figure clarifies whether they are principles or patterns.

 As illustrated in the above figure, IoC and DIP are high level design principles which should be used while designing application classes.
-These are principles, so they only recommend certain best practices but do not provide any specific implementation details.
+As they are principles, they recommend certain best practices but do not provide any specific implementation details.
 Dependency Injection (DI) is a pattern and IoC container is a framework.

 Let's have an overview of each term before going into details.

 Inversion of Control

-IoC is a design principle which recommends inversion of different kinds of controls in object oriented design to achieve loose coupling between the application classes.
-Here, the control means any additional responsibilities a class has other than its main responsibility, such as control over the flow of an application, control over the dependent object creation and binding (Remember SRP-Single Responsibility Principle).
-If you want to do TDD (Test Driven Development) then you must use IoC principle without which TDD is not possible.
+IoC is a design principle which recommends the inversion of different kinds of controls in object-oriented design to achieve loose coupling between application classes.
+In this case, control refers to any additional responsibilities a class has, other than its main responsibility, such as control over the flow of an application, or control over the dependent object creation and binding (Remember SRP - Single Responsibility Principle).
+If you want to do TDD (Test Driven Development), then you must use the IoC principle, without which TDD is not possible.
 Learn about IoC in detail in the next chapter.

 Dependency Inversion Principle